tripledio/tripledio.github.io/_posts/2021-06-05-RecruitmentProcess.md

 ---
 layout: post
-title: "The recruitment process at Triple D"
+title: "Joining Triple D"
 author: tripled
 tags: job, interview
-excerpt: How does the recruitment process look like at Triple D?
+excerpt: Interested in joining Triple D?
+How does the recruitment process look like at Triple D?
 Who are we looking for?
-How are we looking?
+How are we looking for them?
 logoAnimation: false
 hideLogo: true
 enabled: true